 Keep constant watch over project health with security vulnerability advice and license annotation provided by Tidelift and maintainer partners, and make informed decisions about which releases to approve.

-Combine Tidelift standards with organizational policies to create a paved path of curated, tracked, and managed open source components.
+Combine Tidelift standards with organizational policies to create a repository of curated, tracked, and managed open source components.
 Custom catalogs enable tracking of internal “inner source” dependencies as well.